bag33188/PokeROM/README.md

 This app is deployed to [heroku][heroku] at [https://pokerom-broccolini.herokuapp.com][pokerom website], and uses [MongoDB Atlas][mongodb atlas cloud] as a cloud database.

-Run ` ls-files | wc -l` to count how many files are in this repo.
+Run `git ls-files | wc -l` to count how many files are in this repo.

 ## Setup Information